What Is an Ecosystem?

 In some places, freshwater lakes are considered a man-made ecosystem because they are utilized as fish ponds by constructing fish pens close to the shore.
 Two examples of this are Laguna Lake and Sampaloc Lake in the province of Laguna in the Philippines.

-Urban lands are also considered a man-made ecosystem since they are developed for the residence of people as well as their support activities.
+Urban lands are also considered a man-made ecosystem since they are developed for people's residence and activities.
 Examples of urban lands are subdivisions, parks, and cemeteries.

-If you examine closely the different habitats on land and in water, you will see that within each of them are smaller units of habitat where smaller interaction takes place.
-Such interactions in a small scale characterizes a microecosystem.
-Some examples of a microecosystem are the hay fusion in a laboratory, a fallen log on the forest floor, rotting fruits in market stalls, and soil where different kinds of organisms are living.
+If you examine the different habitats closely on land and in water, you will see that within each of them are smaller units of habitat where smaller interaction takes place.
+Such interactions on a small scale characterize a micro-ecosystem.

 © 2020 Ray